carcasonne/connections/content/_index.md

 +++
-title = "layer:00/ego"
+title = "A Quiet Place"
-description = "The Wired"
+description = "Homepage"
 sort_by = "date"  # Sort pages by date
 +++